TINUNGTAA/deploy-a-lamp-stack-app-on-aws/README.md

 In order to complete this project, it is necessary to set up a virtual environment.
 In order to achieve this, first, create a free [AWS account](https://aws.amazon.com/) and then create a virtual server using the Ubuntu Server OS.
 More details to come shortly!

+You may be wondering, 'what is AWS'?
+Amazon Web Services (AWS) is the leading Cloud Service Provider in the world.
+AWS offers a wide variety of databases and services for different types of applications.
+This allows users to choose the right tool for the job while receiving the best cost and performance.